WSPX-TV

 WSPX-TV (channel 56) is a television station in Syracuse, New York, United States, airing programming from the Ion Television network.
-Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains studios on Basile Rowe in East Syracuse and a transmitter on Sevier Road in Pompey, New York.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains studios on Basile Rowe in East Syracuse and a transmitter on Sevier Road in Pompey, New York.

 History

 WSPX-TV has been operating since November 24, 1998.
 From 2001 to 2005, WSPX re-aired newscasts from NBC affiliate WSTM-TV (channel 3).

 Technical information

 Subchannels

 The station's signal is multiplexed: